jess-che/notes-cs316/SQL.md

 ***

 # Views
 > Views, which are relations defined by a computation.
 These relations are not stored, but are constructed, in whole or in part, when needed
+> * defined by a query which describes how to compute the view contents when needed (store the view definition query instead of contents)
+> * kinda like temporary tables defined by WITH but are visible to ALL STATEMENTS as they ARE PART OF THE SCHEMA